mmdt01/mmdt01/README.md

 - Currently researching the two-way relationship between natural and artificial intelligence in brain-computer interfaces with the University of Bath's Centre for Autonomous Robotics.
 - Aspire to gain further practical experience of applying ML and in research of creating general purpose learning systems with positive real-world impact.
 - From Cape Town, South Africa.
 Living in Bath, UK.
-- Love spending time outdoors and in nature.
-Passionate surfer, climber, and wildlife enthusiast.
-- Big believer in the importance of living a balanced and mindful life.